fbi-cde/crime-data-frontend/CONTRIBUTING.md

 ## Welcome!

-We're so glad you're thinking about contributing to an 18F open source project!
-If you're unsure about anything, just [send us an email](mailto:18f@gsa.gov) with your question — or submit the issue or pull request anyway.
+We're so glad you're thinking about contributing to an fbi-cde open source project!
+If you're unsure about anything, just [send us an email](mailto:fbi-cde@gsa.gov) with your question — or submit the issue or pull request anyway.
 The worst that can happen is you'll be politely asked to change something.
 We love all friendly contributions.

 We want to ensure a welcoming environment for all of our projects.
-Our staff follow the [18F Code of Conduct](https://github.com/18F/code-of-conduct/blob/master/code-of-conduct.md) and all contributors should do the same.
+Our staff follow the [fbi-cde Code of Conduct](https://github.com/fbi-cde/code-of-conduct/blob/master/code-of-conduct.md) and all contributors should do the same.

 We encourage you to read this project's CONTRIBUTING policy (you are here), its [LICENSE](LICENSE.md), and its [README](README.md).